How to protect your furry friend from the cold this winter?

 - Prepare a warm corner with their favorite blanket.

-Cold is not the enemy if we know how to prevent it and support our dog during this season.
-Every dog is different, so observe their reactions and adapt care to their lifestyle.
+Cold is not an enemy if we know how to prevent it and support our dog during this season.
+Each one is different, so observe their reactions and adapt care to their lifestyle.
+Although there is no better heater than your furry friend’s unconditional love❤️